The Aspen Times: Swift Communications

 On December 1, 1999, the Aspen Times was purchased by Swift Communications of Carson City, Nevada in a regional newspaper buy up.
 Swift moved all printing operations to Gypsum, Colorado.
 Swift Communications owns at least ten other Colorado resort town newspapers.
 All of their online newspapers share the same content management system and as of May, 2011 the ability for readers to leave comments about articles was indefinitely removed, due to issues of incivility.

 In Fall of 2011, the Aspen Times re-enabled anonymous commenting for users with an active Facebook account.

 The Aspen Times printed both weekly and daily editions until 2004, when the weekly was converted into a Sunday edition.
 At that point, the Times Daily went from Monday-Friday to seven days a week.
 The word "Daily" was dropped from the title of the daily paper in the 1990s.

 On April 13, 2022 Vladislav Doronin, an international real estate developer and art collector, who was involved in a real estate development at the entrance to the Aspen Mountain ski area, sued Swift Communications for defamation with respect to the newspaper's coverage and characterization of Doronin.
 The legal action was settled by confidential agreement and dismissed May 27, 2022.
 During the pendency of the suit, coverage of Doronin was suspended by the publisher.
 Tension over the matter resulted in firing of the editor, Andrew Travers.
+Travers sued The Times, Ogden and Swift Communications in 2023 for breach of contract, promissory estoppel (breaking of a promise), negligent misrepresentation and intentional misrepresentation (accidental and knowing fraud).
+Travers also had claimed relief for wrongful discharge but removed that claim in an amended complaint filed in November.
+The suit was settled out of court in January 2025.